RailsEventStore/rails_event_store/railseventstore.org/docs/subscribe.md

 # Subscribing to events

 To listen on specific events synchronously you have to create subscriber representation.
-The only requirement is that subscriber class has to implement the 'handle_event(event)' method.
+The only requirement is that subscriber class has to implement the `handle_event(event)` method.

 ```ruby
 class InvoiceReadModel